b-rodrigues/chronicler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Easily add logs to your functions.
+Easily add logs to your functions, without interfering with the global environment.

 ## Installation